 3. If the IRS finds sufficient evidence that you misclassified the class of your workers on purpose: you will be charged penalties equivalent to 100% of taxes that should have been withheld from the worker’s wages, as well as your share of the FICA.
 In addition to this, under Section 6672 of the Internal Revenue Code, the IRS can impose this penalty simultaneously on the business as well as the officers who were deemed to be personally responsible for the misclassification.
 Finally, you might also be charged additional penalties as a result of failing to file and/or pay, along with interest on the balance due.
 You will be liable to pay these taxes and fines on your own, without retrieving them from your workers.
 The IRS is known to routinely “reclassify” 1099 workers as W2 workers, and the collective fines have been enormous.
 For example, a company called Stanford Yellow Taxi Cab of Mountain View, California was charged $3 million in back pay and damages for wrongly classifying several taxi drivers as independent contractors.
 In another example, 16 business owners operating collectively as CSG Workforce Partners, Universal Contracting, LLC, and Arizona Tract/Arizona CLA were charged $700,000 in back wages, damages, fines, and other costs for over 1,000 misclassified workers in construction.

-Every employer under the Fair Labor Standards Act (FLSA) must keep certain records for their nonexempt worker.
-According to to the FLSA, there is no required form for the records, but the records must include accurate information about the employee and data about the hours worked and the wages earned.
+Every employer under the Fair Labor Standards Act (FLSA) must follow recordkeeping requirements and keep certain records for their nonexempt worker.
+According to the FLSA, there is no required form for the records, but the records must include accurate information about the employee and data about the hours worked and the wages earned.

-To protect yourself it always pays to ensure you keep accurate records your employees hours and their project assignments regardless of whether they are 1099 or W2 worker.
+To protect yourself it always pays to ensure you keep accurate records of your employees’ hours and their project assignments regardless of whether they are 1099 or W2 workers.
 To make this easy, use a construction time card app to accurately track hours worked, job sites visited, automate your record keeping, and implement time clock rules to ensure compliance.
+Sign up for a free trial of Workyard’s time card app today!